Ammon Bundy: 2022 Idaho gubernatorial election

 On May 21, 2021, Bundy filed paperwork to run for governor in the state of Idaho in 2022.
 However, being his own campaign treasurer and not being a registered voter in the state, his paperwork was rejected.
 He had later claimed that while he did file treasurer appointment paperwork, he had not made up his mind regarding a gubernatorial run.
 On June 19, 2021, he announced a bid for the Republican nomination, indicating that his aims are to protect Idaho from "Joe Biden and those in the Deep State that control him," stating that they are attempting to eliminate freedom of religion, gun rights, and parental rights.
-Bundy says he wants to eliminate property taxation and Idaho state income taxes.
+Bundy's campaign aimed to eliminate property taxation and Idaho state income taxes.
+In an interview with Christian apologist and conservative podcaster C. Jay Cox, Bundy stated he was against any mandates on private businesses regarding masks, vaccines, or lockdowns, regardless of whether or not those mandates were for or against said policies.
 Bundy's electoral bid was endorsed by Trump advisor Roger Stone, despite Bundy's vocal opposition to Trump's immigration policies.

 On February 17, 2022, Bundy dropped out of the Republican primary race, announcing that he would instead run as an independent candidate, saying that "The Republican Party platform is the platform I stand behind but the Republican establishment in Idaho is full of filth and corruption."
 He came in third in the November 2022, Idaho general election.
 Brad Little, the Republican incumbent, won reelection with 358,598 (60.52%) of the vote; Democratic challenger Stephen Heidt received 120,160 (20.28%), and Bundy received 101,835 votes (17.19%).